Flower Notes:

 Fruit Notes:

-Red (Showy red berries (on female plants) that ripen in fall and can persist into winter)
+Red (Showy red berry-like drupes (on female plants); 1/4 to 1/2" diameter; ripens in October and can persist into winter)

 Soil Notes: